Military Housing: DOD Needs to Strengthen Oversight and Clarify Its Role in the Management of Privatized Housing

 The Department of Defense (DOD) partially concurred with this recommendation based on the fact that the draft report listed the incorrect office as the source for addressing the deficiency, but subsequently changed its response to concur after the recommendation was directed to the appropriate office in the final report.
 DOD has taken steps to implement this recommendation.
 In November 2020, the Assistant Secretary of Defense for Sustainment, as the Chief Housing Officer, issued guidance requiring that the DOD Tenant Satisfaction Survey requires the use of standardized questions across all Military Departments and all housing types, effective in Fiscal Year (FY) 2021.
 The guidance further notes that beginning in Fiscal Year 2022, the military departments are directed to jointly review the survey questions annually for relevance to oversight and management of privatized housing.

 The Department of Defense (DOD) concurred with this recommendation.
 In its fiscal year 2018 annual Military Housing Privatization Initiative (MHPI) report, which the department provided to Congress in September 2020, the Assistant Secretary of Defense for Sustainment provided additional explanation of the MHPI resident satisfaction data collected and reported.
 Specifically, the additional information included, among other things, details on how resident satisfaction was calculated.
 The Fiscal Year 2018 annual report addressed a vast majority, but not all, of the requirements identified in our recommendation.
 For example, the Fiscal Year 2018 report did not provide details on the limitations of available survey data.
 In March 2022, DOD issued the report covering fiscal year 2019.
 While this report reflected the improvements included in the fiscal year 2018 report, there were still some limitations to be addressed.
 For example, while the reported noted that in fiscal year 2019 a customer satisfaction survey was not conducted for several installations, including some relatively large housing projects, it did not articulate why surveys were not conducted in these locations.
 However, the report noted that in fiscal year 2020, DOD put in place measures to ensure that all MHPI housing projects, and all installations with MHPI housing, are included in each year's annual Military Department survey of MHPI resident satisfaction effective in fiscal year 2021.
 Another limitation is in the department's reporting of customer satisfaction.
 The annual report includes consolidated scores for resident satisfaction, as well as the specific scores to residents' response to a survey questions asking whether they agree or disagree with the statement "I would recommend this community to others."
 In our March 2020 report we stated that this question may be misleading because a resident's satisfaction with his or her community and inclination to recommend it to others may not be reflective of satisfaction with either the privatized housing unit or privatized housing in general.
 Subsequently, DOD added a question to the fiscal year 2019 survey asking residents to rate their satisfaction with the overall condition of their home.
-However, the fiscal year 2019 report to Congress, which was released in March 2022, did not include the results of this question.
-We requested updates to the status of this recommendation to include in GAO-23-105377, which was issued in April 2023.
-However, DOD provided no additional updates or evidence to support closing this recommendation.
-As such, we will continue to monitor the status of this recommendation.
+However, the fiscal year 2019 report to Congress, which was released in March 2022, did not include the results of this question, nor did the fiscal year 2020 report to congress issued in August 2024.
+Section 1061 of the fiscal year 2017 National Defense Authorization Act (NDAA) included a provision that sunset the annual military housing report to congress on December 31, 2021.
+Therefore, DOD does not plan on issuing any additional annual reports and requested closure of this recommendation.
+While DOD never fully addressed our recommendation to provide additional explanation of the data collected, because this report is no longer required by statute, we are closing this recommendation as no longer valid.

 In a March 2020 report entitled "Military Housing: DOD Needs to Strengthen Oversight and Clarify Its Role in the Management of Privatized Housing" (GAO-20-281), we reported that the military departments should develop and implement a plan to clearly and systematically communicate to residents the difference between the military housing office and the private partner.
 We stated that, at a minimum, these plans should include the Army Housing office's roles, responsibilities, locations, and contact information and should ensure that all residents are aware that they can directly contact Army Housing office officials.
 The Department of Defense (DOD) concurred with this recommendation.
 Since then, the Army developed a "Plain Language" briefing as required by the 2020 National Defense Authorization Act that included the Army Housing Office's roles, responsibilities, location, and contact information at each privatized housing project site.
 In information provided to GAO, DOD noted that the intent of the briefing is to ensure that all residents are aware of their ability to directly contact Army Housing Office and/or the Garrison Commanders.
 Army policy requires the briefing to be presented at all newcomer briefings, and Army officials informed GAO that the briefing will be provided to all current residents of privatized military housing.
 In addition, in information provided to GAO, DOD noted that Headquarters, Department of the Army tasked Army Materiel Command to develop a more detailed plan to communicate to residents the difference between the Army Housing Office and the private housing partner.
 The Army is in the process of updating signage at its installations to distinctly clarify the difference between the military housing office and the private partners.
 As of December 2021, 87 percent of the installations were complete with correcting the signage to the housing offices and 92 percent of installations were complete with correcting the signage to/from the privatized housing partner company offices.
 The Army anticipates completing the process of correcting the signage by March 2022.
 In addition, the Army has completed its plan for communicating with residents, the details of which are included in its FRAGMENTARY ORDER 04 to OPERATIONS ORDER 19-082: Installation Command (IMCOM) Army Housing Campaign Plan (U).
 This order also details new requirements for installation signage.
 Taken together, we have determined that these actions satisfy the intent of the recommendation and provide residents additional clarity on the Army's role in providing assistance with their privatized housing experience.